nezetic/pirat/README.md

 License
 -------

-PRat is licensed under **2-Clause BSD**, a free and open-source license.
+PiRAT is licensed under **2-Clause BSD**, a free and open-source license.
 For more information, please see [BSD-2-Clause](https://opensource.org/licenses/BSD-2-Clause).